The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 - The British Council has established itself as a key facilitator of international educational improvement by supporting Action Research as a platform that has delivered tangible progress in schools worldwide.
 Innovative educator-led research projects have improved teaching and learning in countries such as Pakistan, Egypt and Colombia, delivering measurable results in schools.
 An AI-based maths project enhanced students' understanding and performance.
 80% reported that using digital platforms strengthened their problem-solving skills through active learning and critical thinking.

 This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms but also fosters the exchange of best practices among schools and teaching communities.
-Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, and ultimately students.
-The programme has already resulted in tangible improvements in participating schools and underscores the British Council's commitment to evidence-based, forward-looking education.
+Its impact cascades through local forums and Partner School events, reaching school leaders, teachers and ultimately students and has already resulted in tangible improvements in participating schools.

-Leadership was also key: in Pakistan, one of the four projects, empowered female students through academic achievement, extracurricular engagement, and leadership roles that challenge gender norms and drive community change.
-Across all projects, inclusive participation-from students to families and school leaders-proved essential to identifying needs and co-creating effective, lasting solutions.
+Leadership was also key: in Pakistan, one of the four projects empowered female students through academic achievement, extracurricular engagement, and leadership roles that challenge gender norms and drive community change.
+Across all projects, inclusive participation, from students, families and school leaders, proved essential to identifying needs and co-creating effective, lasting solutions.

-"Twelve educators, empowered by the British Council, turned research into real-world impact-driving change in their schools and inspiring progress across the global education community," explains Thomas Evans, Education Support Manager for British Council Partner Schools.

 The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.